 Other tests to consider

 Hepatitis serology, to exclude acute or chronic active hepatitis

 Monospot test or Epstein-Barr virus (EBV) IgM, to exclude infectious mononucleosis

 Thick and thin peripheral smear, to exclude malaria if history and clinical findings suggest the diagnosis

 Thyroid function tests; thyroid-stimulating hormone (TSH) is elevated and free thyroxine (T4) reduced in hypothyroidism

-Antinuclear antibodies, which are positive in SLE or scleroderma
+Antinuclear antibodies, which are positive in systemic lupus erythematosus or scleroderma